GuillaumeVT/volleyball-referee-android-app/README.md

   <li>Stream and share the live matches online: all the referees, the team members, the audience and your friends can monitor the match data in real time.</li>
   <li>Browse and view the recorded matches on your device or online. (http://www.volleyball-referee.com/search)</li>
   <li>Create and share the score sheets from your recorded matches, in PDF format.</li>
+  <li>Sanction players and coaches with yellow, red, expulsion and disqualification penalty cards.</li>
 </ul>

 ## Languages